jgoizueta/nio/README.txt

 * To *extend* the formatting to other types see the documentation for the module Nio::Formattable.
 * If you want to use the floating point tolerance see the classes Nio::Tolerance and Nio::BigTolerance, which can be defined with <tt>Nio::Tol()</tt> and <tt>Nio::BigTol()</tt> as described in the module Nio.
-* The functions BigDec() is a convenient way to define/convert BigDecimals, also described in module Nio.
+* The function BigDec() is a convenient way to define/convert BigDecimals, also described in module Nio.

 =Basic use